IgniteUI/app-builder-docfx/en/blazor-support.md

 ---
 # Blazor Code Generation with App Builder

-With .NET 6 we are officially supporting a preview version of App Builder with Blazor as a code generation option.
+With .NET 6 we are officially supporting a version of App Builder with Blazor WASM and Server code generation options.
 This version comes live following the overwhelming feature requests around Blazor support.

 This means that you can now create any Blazor UI with simple drag & drop and get all of the production ready Razor, C# and CSS code in a single click for almost all components now.

 For a list of Blazor components availability see [Generate App](generate-app/generate-app-overview.md#supported-components) supported components section.

+You can generate both Blazor Web Assembly or Blazor Server apps based on your preferences and requirements.

 <img class="responsive-img" src="./images/blazor-introduction.png" />
 <p style="text-align:center;">Blazor Code Generation from AppBuilder</p>